awaism551/awaism551/test.md

 # Mentioning people and teams
 @awaism551 What do you think about these updates?

-Here is a simple footnote[^1].

-A footnote can also have multiple lines[^2].

 [^1]: My reference.
 [^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
   This is a second line.